deepset-ai/haystack/docs/_src/api/api/document_store.md

 - `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default sine it is more performant with DPR embeddings. 'cosine' is recommended if you are using a Sentence BERT model.
 - `embedding_field`: Name of field containing an embedding vector.
+- `progress_bar`: Whether to show a tqdm progress bar or not.
+Can be helpful to disable in production deployments to keep the logs clean.

 <a name="faiss.FAISSDocumentStore.write_documents"></a>
 #### write\_documents